BMA guidance

 This guide is not meant to be a comprehensive substitute for the detailed guidance and support available from our advisers.

-Our aim is to provide you with an overview of key areas you need to consider as a junior doctor.
+Our aim is to provide you with an overview of key areas you need to consider as a resident doctor.
 Advice tailored to your situation is available from our advisers.

 join illustration